Heritage and Society 2

 - demonstrate advanced knowledge of and insight into important issues and practices in the fields of memory, culture and heritage - and apply those insights in the context of a cultural project;

-- use key theories, approaches, concepts and methodologies in Heritage Studies, Public History and Archeology Studies, Memory Studies and Museum Studies to discuss and understand key transformations in heritage and society;
+- use key theories, approaches, concepts and methodologies in Critical Heritage and Museum Studies, Public History and Archaeology Studies, and Memory Studies to discuss and understand key transformations in heritage and society;

 - diﬀerentiate between the relevant stakeholders, actors and factors in memory and heritage practices;

-- professionally present a cultural project in which meaningful connections are made between theory and practice.
+- professionally develop and present a cultural project in which meaningful connections are made between theory and practice;

 Heritage and Society 1